Hi dear friend:

-As some of you may know I suffer from from morning joint stiffness due to a condition called osteoarthritis.
-I realised that my body could not digest as easily certain food, especially dairy and gluten, and also that what I ate affected my emotions.
+As some of you may know I suffer from morning joint stiffness due to a condition called osteoarthritis.
+I realized that my body could not digest as easily certain food, especially dairy and gluten, and also that what I ate affected my emotions.
 This is why I have adapted my healthy diet as part of an early treatment to decrease pain and live a healthier life.
 This includes the use of turmeric to reduce inflammation.

 What causes inflammation?

 When our body is trying to protect us from harmful stimuli, such as damaged cells, irritants or pathogens, inflammation takes place.
 It is our body trying to heal!

 According to Webmd.com “When inflammation occurs, chemicals from the body’s white blood cells are released into the blood or affected tissues to protect your body from foreign substances.
 This release of chemicals increases the blood flow to the area of injury or infection and may result in redness and warmth.
 Some of the chemicals cause a leak of fluid into the tissues, resulting in swelling.
 This protective process may stimulate nerves and cause pain.”

 “Junk diets + sedentary lifestyle have created a situation where “today’s adults are so unhealthy that they are, in every sense, 15 years older than their parents and grandparents were at the same age” Hulsegge et a, Eur J Prev Cardio ’13

 And though inflammation is part of our body´s healing process, reducing it is important to prevent several diseases and conditions.

 Turmeric is a spice widely used in India, not only to prepare food but also as a great disinfectant, and in the treatment of diabetes.
 Turmeric is a member of the ginger family, the Curcuma longa plant.